jloxfo2/maze/README.md

 # maze
-Generates and solves a maze
+Generates and solves a random maze